New Zealand mosque shooter gets life imprisonment without parole | DW | 27.08.2020

 The New Zealand gunman behind last year's Christchurch massacre that killed 51 Muslim worshipers was sentenced to life imprisonment.
 The families of victims had demanded that he remain behind bars "until his last gasp."

 The gunman who killed 51 Muslim worshipers last year in New Zealand's deadliest shooting attack was sentenced to life imprisonment by a court on Thursday.
-He is the first person in the country to get a life sentence without parole.
+He is the first person in the country to get a life sentence without the possibility of parole.

+Judge Cameron Mander of the Christchurch High Court said that a finite term would not be sufficient.

+"Your crimes, however, are so wicked that even if you are detained until you die it will not exhaust the requirements of punishment and denunciation," said Mander as he handed down a sentence unprecedented in New Zealand legal history.

 The 29-year-old Australian white supremacist had admitted to 51 charges of murder, 40 of attempted murder, and one charge of terrorism over the 2019 attack outside two mosques in the city of Christchurch.
 He live-streamed the act on social media and also uploaded a manifesto shortly before the shootings.

-The sentencing comes after three days of emotionally charged statements from survivors and the families of the victims in court.
-The shooter was largely emotionless throughout the proceedings as the victims gave harrowing testimonies of what was New Zealand's worst terror attack and its impact on their lives.
+"The offending was motivated by an entrenched racist and xenophobic ideology... in my submission, the offender is clearly New Zealand's worst murderer," he said.

+Zarifeh said life behind bars was "the only proper sentencing option" for the shooter.

-Tarrant had he sacked his legal team last month intending to represent himself.
+The shooter had sacked his legal team last month intending to represent himself.

+He waived his right to speak at the sentencing.
+Instead, he made a brief statement through a court-appointed lawyer before the sentencing, saying the shooter "does not oppose the application that he should be sentenced to life imprisonment without parole."

 The families of the victims had called for the harshest possible punishment for the gunman.
 New Zealand does not have the death penalty, but some angry survivors called for just that.